Launching a digital-first brand in a pandemic: Kaliedy and Kooomo

-Launching a business at any time is not without its challenges, but Ben discusses how Kaliedy has only known life in lockdown and has managed to thrive.
+Launching a business at any time is not without its challenges, but Kaliedy has only known life in lockdown and has managed to thrive.
 With restrictions and many retailers being closed – Kaliedy was able to navigate certain roadblocks.

 “Between the pandemic and Brexit, it’s been a very difficult time for retailers.”

-Ben talks about the last year as a double-edged sword, while challenges with Covid19 and Brexit slowed progress – being Irish-based became a primary USP for Kaliedy.
+Ben describes 2020 as a double-edged sword, while challenges from Covid19 and Brexit slowed progress – being Irish-based became a primary USP for Kaliedy.

 “In the very first few weeks of January we had many difficulties due to the new changes to customs and duties – but that’s also worked in our favour because customers are now asking questions like “where are you situated?
-Is there going to be extra fees or charges levied when the product arrives?” and we’re able to say, for the most part, that we are based in Ireland and we can deliver the next day and no you won’t have any additional charges when DPD arrive at your door.”
+Will there be extra fees or charges levied when the product arrives?”.
+We’re able to say, for the most part, that we are based in Ireland, that we can deliver the next day and no you won’t have any additional charges when DPD arrive at your door.”

 How Kaliedy approached the traditional ‘try before you buy’ consumer approach to shopping.

-While currently, an online-only retailer Ben shares his desire to go omnichannel in the future, stating that when it comes to items like buggies and prams, parents do have a desire to test things out first-hand.
+While currently, an online-only retailer Ben shares his desire to go omnichannel in the future because when it comes to items like buggies and prams, parents have a desire to test things out first-hand.
 But for now, Kaliedy has overcome this aspect of the consumer journey by asking all of the right questions.

-“We have to try and come up with ways to counteract that lack of physical presence by having a very agile customer service portal, for example, we’ve got a Zendesk system integrated into our website which funnels all of our customer service queries with WhatsApp messages included – which people have been really positive about.
-People who have product queries or delivery queries are getting that immediate response which I suppose go some way to combating the lack of a store infrastructure.”
+“We have to try and come up with ways to counteract that lack of physical presence by having a very agile customer service portal, for example, we’ve got a Zendesk system integrated into our website.
+This funnels all of our customer service queries with WhatsApp messages included – which shoppers have been really positive about.
+People who have product or delivery queries are getting that immediate response which I think somewhat combats the lack of a store infrastructure.”

-But it’s not just about customer service – injecting as much context as possible into product use has helped Kaliedy help parents overcome the barriers that the pandemic has created.
+But it’s not just about customer service – injecting as much context as possible into their products has helped Kaliedy help parents overcome the barriers that the pandemic has created.

-“We’re working on our video assets to try and get better at doing a How-To’s, to show people how you fit the car seat, how you put the buggy together – we’ve got works in the pipelines around fit finders, where you can input a few attributes into the system, such as the size of your car, the make and model, the year of the car and we will suggest compatible car seats that work.
+“We’re working on our video assets and How-To’s, to, for example, show people how you fit the car seat or how you put the buggy together.
+We’ve also got works in the pipelines around fit finders, where you can input information into the system, such as the size of your car, the make and model, the year of the car and we will suggest compatible car seats that work.
 There are numerous factors that go into your decision-making process and if we can provide an intelligent system whereby people can input information to try and find a product that matches their car or their lifestyle then that’s certainly one way we’re looking at trying to kind of combat the lack of physical presence.”

 Our chat with Kaliedy really exposed the ways a business can overcome the challenges of a pandemic by going “digital-first”.
 Despite restrictions, Kaliedy maintains great communications with their customers and can rest assured that their “Next-Day Delivery” promise will always hold firm with our logistical support.
 Kooomo offers retailers the security of knowing that they are future-proofed – so whether they’re switching from bricks and mortar to online, or growing internationally, the pain points that come with structural changes are managed with ease.
 However, this article just scratches the surface of our in-depth chat with Ben – watch the full conversation and learn more about these takeaways, as well as the role that content and social commerce have played in building the Kaliedy brand in such a short space of time.
 You can watch eMmerced: Presented by Kooomo on-demand here.